IsHacker003/microG_no_sigspoof/README.md

 3. Supports both systemless and non-systemless installation
 4. No modifications made to the ROM except for installing a few system apps
 ## How does it work?
-The microG APKs used are signed using Google's official signature for Google Play Services and Play Store, thus eliminating the need to "spoof" the signature.
+The microG APKs used are signed* using Google's official signature for Google Play Services and Play Store, thus eliminating the need to "spoof" the signature.
 It is done with the help of `apksigcopier` tool.

-The signatures, which were extracted from the official, untampered Google Play Store and Google Play Services APKs, can be found in [sigs/signatures-google](https://github.com/IsHacker003/microg_no_sigspoof/tree/master/sigs/signatures-google).
+The signature blocks, which were extracted from the official, untampered Google Play Store and Google Play Services APKs, can be found in [sigs/signatures-google](https://github.com/IsHacker003/microg_no_sigspoof/tree/master/sigs/signatures-google).

+*It isn't actually "signed" using those keys, if you look into how `apksigcopier` works, you will find that it just copies the binary signature block from one apk to another, without extracting the private key itself.
+As a result, these microG apks CANNOT be installed as user apps, as they fail signature verification.
+(Had to add this explanation because people on Reddit are a bit too ignorant)
 ## Building
 **Pre-requisites/dependencies:** `apksigcopier`, `wget`, `aapt2`, `zip`
 1. Clone this repo: